Pioppino

 Flavour and culinary profile -

 Pioppino, also known as The Black Poplar mushroom - are a prized gourmet ingredient derived from Italy and southern Europe.
 They stand out for their refined, versatile flavour profile - a delicate nutty sweetness with a mild earthiness—more complex than your ordinary 'supermarket' mushrooms with firm meaty stems and tender caps that hold their texture beautifully when cooked.
 Often compared to hazelnuts or sweet chestnuts, balanced by floral and sweet notes and a distinctive peppery finish.
-Unlike most Mushrooms they pioppino have a high heat resistance and do not turn mushy in high heat applications, instead, crisping up and making them the perfect partner for sautéing, frying, risottos, pastas, and soups, stews, and one-pots.
+Unlike most Mushrooms they pioppino have a high heat resistance and wont just turn to mush!
+Instead, they crisp up and make a perfect candidate for sautéing, frying, risottos, pastas, and soups, stews, and one-pots.

 Lions Mane